 Musical Theatre Intensive

-Established in 2002, MTI continues its history of emphasizing process over product, guiding our students through voice, dance, and acting techniques that can consistently be applied outside the program as well.
-We don’t simply teach music and dance steps; we give our students the skills to be authentic and expressive on any stage.
+Now entering its 19th year, the MTI continues its history of emphasizing process over product, guiding our students through voice, dance, and acting techniques that can consistently be applied outside of our program as well.
+We don’t simply teach music and dance steps; we give our students the skills to be authentic and expressive on any stage they play.

-Beyond practical application in the theatre, students finish our program having discovered more self-confidence, more respect for the talents and opinions of their peers, and greater engagement with the world around them.
-Our aim is to move beyond teaching kids how to sing and dance as we ask them to put aside their fears, believe in themselves, and act (on and off stage) with passion and integrity.
-We don’t simply train actors—we nurture artists.
+Beyond this practical application in the theatre, students finish our program having discovered more self-confidence, more respect for the talents and opinions of their peers, and greater engagement with the world around them.
+Our aim is to move beyond teaching kids how to sing and dance as we ask them to put aside their fears, believe in themselves, and act (on and off the stage) with passion and integrity.

 Charles and Eve Chang Foundation